HCIProject-2019/HCIProject/README.md

 # **Entertainment system for new people**
 ## Purpose
-This is a group project for our HCI course (COMP 3020) in University of Manitoba.
-This project build a webase system introduce people to places/restaurants to hang out in Winnipeg.
+This is a group project for the COMP 3020 (Human-Computer Interaction) course at the University of Manitoba.
+We built a web-based application to introduce people to places/restaurants to hang out in Winnipeg.
+This project included researching our ideal target audience, what they would want to see in such an application, and how they may use it in everyday life.
+We relied heavily upon the principles of HCI to design this application.

 ## Notes
 * To interact with this website, please open the index.html located with this README file.